-Co-Education 2023: Pastoral FAQ
+Co-education in Year 7 from 2023: Pastoral FAQs

-Will girls and boys be looked after together, or separately?
+Following the transition to co-education in Year 7 from September 2023, will girls and boys be looked after together, or separately?

-Girls and boys will be looked after together at Reading Blue Coat in nearly all circumstances; examples of exceptions, which would be rare, could include circumstances where there is a safeguarding reason for separate care (e.g., in gender separate rooms on a school trip).
-Tutor groups will be mixed, allowing male and female pupils to form firm friendships right from the start.
-Pastoral activities such as societies or chaplaincy will be consistently gender-integrated.
+Students will generally be looked after together at Reading Blue Coat in nearly all circumstances; examples of exceptions, which would be rare, could include circumstances where there is a safeguarding reason for separate care (e.g., in gender separate rooms on a school trip).
+Tutor groups will be mixed, allowing male and female students to form firm friendships right from the start.
+Pastoral activities, such as societies, will be consistently gender-integrated.

-How will the pastoral ethos at Blue Coat be suitable for both girls and boys?
+Is the pastoral ethos at Blue Coat be suitable for both girls and boys?

 The pastoral ethos at Blue Coat derives from our core values: aspiration, courage, compassion, service, and integrity.
 We believe that these values are universal and should shape a very happy school life for girls and boys equally.
-Our approach to pastoral care focuses on firm knowledge of the individual, supportive and trusting relationships with staff, and open, compassionate conversations with pupils.
+Our approach to pastoral care focuses on firm knowledge of the individual, supportive and trusting relationships with staff, and open, compassionate conversations with students.
 Tutors, Heads of Year, and Directors of Section ensure that there is always a pastoral team working together to support each child.
-We believe that this individual, child-centred approach is right for girls and boys.
+We believe that this individual, child-centred approach is right for all students.